 Empire Ballroom Sunday Brunch

-The Empire Ballroom, a designated municipal heritage site, surrounds you with over 90 years of history.
-The spectacular Edmonton Sunday Brunch buffet, with over 50 items to choose from, begins with sparkling wine and orange juice followed by deluxe breakfast entrées and pastries, as well as a wonderful selection of classic and Canadian luncheon cuisine.
+The Empire Ballroom, a designated municipal heritage site, surrounds you with 100 years of history.
+The spectacular Edmonton Sunday Brunch buffet allows you to treat the whole family to some well deserved time together.
+Let Fairmont Hotel Macdonald pamper you with a brunch fit for a king!
+Offering the most grand selection in downtown Edmonton, this extensive menu offering has something for everyone!
+Brunch begins with sparkling wine and orange juice followed by deluxe breakfast entrées and pastries, as well as a wonderful selection of classic and Canadian luncheon cuisine.
 To further your experience, we have specialty crepe, omelette, and carving stations.
-A seasonal patio with a magnificent view of the North Saskatchewan River Valley completes your Edmonton Sunday Brunch dining experience.
+A seasonal patio with a magnificent view of the North Saskatchewan River Valley completes your Sunday Brunch dining experience.

 Hours of Operation